-Even as neighborhoods continue to infill and welcome new neighbors, Olympians value neighborhoods with distinct identities; historic buildings and places; a walkable, accessible, and comfortable downtown; increased urban green space; locally produced food; and public spaces for community members in neighborhoods, downtown, and along our shorelines.
+Olympians value a resilient community that supports active living and the forging of social bonds; a community where people of all backgrounds and income levels are welcomed and can afford to live; neighborhoods with distinct identities; historic buildings and places; a walkable and comfortable downtown that is welcoming to pedestrians of all abilities; increased urban green space; locally produced food; and public spaces for community members in neighborhoods, downtown, and along our shorelines.

-A walkable welcoming and inclusive, accessible, vibrant city.
-A community where people can live with or without a car to meet their needs, and where urban growth is balanced with urban green spaces.
+A walkable welcoming and inclusive, accessible, resilient and vibrant city rich in opportunities to participate in daily life.
+A community where people can live without a car to meet their needs, and where urban growth and urban green spaces coexist and support each other.